schneems/rust_macro_tutorial/docs/field_start.md

 :::-> $ grep -A1000 'pub(crate) fn from_field' cache_diff_derive/src/parse_field.rs | awk '/{/ {print; exit} {print}'
 ```

-Syn provides a number of these abstractions out of the box, you can find a list at TODO.

 This next bit of code pulls out the identity of the field if there is one, or returns `syn::Error` one isn't provided:

 ```rust
 :::-> $ grep -A1000 'let ident' cache_diff_derive/src/parse_field.rs | awk '/\;/ {print; exit} {print}'
 ```

 As the error message suggests, this might be `None` if someone tried to use our derive macro on something that has a field without an ident like a tuple struct (i.e. `struct Metadata(String)`).
-The first argument of the error takes in a `Span`.
-This is a common parsing abstraction, it represents a sequence of characters in our input.
-The `syn` crate uses this information to make nice error messages with references to our code that Rust developers have come to expect.
-To get the span from the field input we have to import the `Spanned` trait.
+The first argument of the error takes in a `syn::Span`.
+A span is a common parsing abstraction not unique to syn or Rust, it represents a sequence of characters in our input.
+The `syn` crate uses this information to add underlines and arrows that Rust developers have come to expect.
+To use the span from the field input we have to import the `syn::spanned::Spanned` trait.

+You can also panic in a macro, but part of being a great Deriver is about going above and beyond to signal intent and help others.

 From there we gather the string representation of our identity, and replace underscores with spaces: